 - 59% of B2B marketers prefer email for lead generation.

 - 45% of marketers consider email marketing to be one of the most effective lead-generation tactics.

 Before we jump into best practices and examples, it’s important to cover the common benchmarks used to measure success in email marketing.

 - Deliverability Rate: This figure tells you how many emails in your campaign successfully arrived in the recipient’s inbox.
-Deliverability rate is calculated by taking the number of delivered emails and dividing it by the total number of emails sent.
+The deliverability rate is calculated by taking the number of delivered emails and dividing it by the total number of emails sent.
 This benchmark is critical.
 What good is an email campaign if no one actually sees it because it didn’t get successfully delivered to the recipient’s inbox?

 - Open Rate: The percentage of email recipients who opened an email.
-If you’re trying to understand what an average open rate to aim for is, you’ll find that it varies depending on industry and on whether the email list you are sending to is a cold audience, list of qualified leads, or current customer list.
+If you’re trying to understand what an average open rate to aim for is, you’ll find that it varies depending on the industry and on whether the email list you are sending to is a cold audience, a list of qualified leads, or a current customer list.

 - Click-Through Rate: This is the percentage of recipients who clicked on a link or image in your email.

 - Bounce Rate: A bounced email is one that couldn’t be delivered, which could be related to server or spam issues.
-This percentage represents the amount of recipients who didn’t receive your message.
+This percentage represents the number of recipients who didn’t receive your message.
 There are hard bounces and soft bounces, which are both calculated into your overall bounce rate.

 - Unsubscribe Rate: This is the percentage of people who unsubscribe or opt-out of receiving any further emails.